 Much more likely is a skin irritation from scratching itchy bites, both for you and for your pets.
 Broken skin from scratching bites becomes an infection risk, and some people have severe allergic reactions to the flea's saliva.

-For pets, fleas cause allergic dermatitis, and if enough fleas feed on an animal, they can even cause anemia.
+For pets, fleas cause allergic dermatitis, and if enough fleas feed on an animal, they can even cause anaemia.
 That's why it's important to ask your vet how to get rid of fleas on cats and dogs.

 If you have fleas, you need to get rid of them fast.